hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/statements.md

 If at least one satisfy statement is not satisfiable an error is reported.
 If all satisfy statements can be fulfilled on at least one path, the rule succeeds.

-{note} A success only guarantees that there is some satisfying execution starting in some arbitrary state.
+Note: A success only guarantees that there is some satisfying execution starting in some arbitrary state.
 It is not possible to check that every possible starting state has an execution that satisfies the condition.

-## satisfy example
+# satisfy example

-(requireInvariant)=

 requireInvariant statements

 requireInvariant is shorthand for require of the expression of the invariant where the invariant parameters have to be substituted with the values/ variables for which the invariant should hold.

-## requireInvariant example
+# requireInvariant example

-{note} `requireInvariant` is always safe for invariants that have been proved, even in `preserved` blocks; see {ref}`invariant-induction` for a detailed explanation.
+Note: `requireInvariant` is always safe for invariants that have been proved, even in `preserved` blocks; see invariant-induction for a detailed explanation.

-## Havoc Statements
+# Havoc Statements

 Havoc statements introduce non-determinism into the contract execution, allowing the SMT solver to choose random values for specific variables.
 Havoc statements are helpful for modeling uncertainty and verifying a wider range of possible scenarios.

-### Syntax
+# Syntax

 The syntax for a havoc statement is as follows:

-cvl havoc identifier [ assuming condition ];
+cvl havoc identifier [assuming condition];

 - identifier: The variable or expression for which non-deterministic values will be chosen.
 - condition: An optional condition that restricts the possible values for the havoc variable.

-### Usage
+# Usage

 Basic Havoc